11 Pictures That Will Make You Want to Visit Budapest

 The Margitsziget Water Tower

-Budapest is known as the Paris of Central Europe and the Pearl of the Danube—and for good reason.
-This city is absolutely stunning!
+Budapest is known as the Paris of Central Europe and the Pearl of the Danube—and for a good reason.
+This city is stunning!

 When I first went to Budapest, I felt as if I'd been sent back through time.
 The architecture is a beautiful reminder of the past, and the people are so friendly and warm it's as if time has changed nothing.
 If you're looking to have a blast and are headed to Central Europe, you've got to put Budapest at the top of your list.